-Peptic ulcer disease is an injury to the lining of the stomach ulcer stomach or duodenal ulcer duodenum, which then comes into contact with gastric acid secretions in the stomach or duodenum.
+Peptic ulcer disease is damage to the lining of the stomach (gastric ulcer) or duodenum (duodenal ulcer), which then comes into contact with gastric acid secretions in the stomach or duodenum.
 It can also be found on the lining of the esophagus.
-The ulcer is characterized by a significant loss of substance from the internal gastric or duodenal mucous membrane wall, hollowing out this wall deep down to the muscular external layer.leuse.
+The ulcer is characterized by a significant loss of substance from the internal gastric or duodenal mucous membrane wall, hollowing out this wall deep down to the muscular external layer.

-The most common symptom of peptic ulcer disease is pain in the upper part of the epigastrium abdomen.
-This pain can sometimes be accompanied by nausea, vomiting, and weight loss.oids.
+The most common symptom of peptic ulcer disease is pain in the upper abdomen (epigastrium).
+This pain can sometimes be accompanied by nausea, vomiting and weight loss.

-As there is no specific therapeutic diet for peptic ulcer disease, the dietary recommendations consist of promoting a balanced and individualized diet according to the problems, symptoms and individual intolerances to improve the comfort of the person.
-Dietary recommendations can include: :
+As there is no specific therapeutic diet for peptic ulcer disease, the dietary recommendations consist of promoting a balanced and individualized diet according to individual problems, symptoms and intolerances to improve the comfort of the person.
+Dietary recommendations can include:

 - Eat three meals a day andsnacks as needed, to avoid periods of prolonged fasting.
-Food usually helps to alleviate the symptoms of peptic ulcer disease, especially with duodenal ulcer.énal.
+Food usually helps ease symptoms of peptic ulcer disease, especially in duodenal ulcer.

-- Consume an adequate amount of fiber eg. : fruits and vegetables, cereal products.).
+- Consume an adequate amount of fiber (eg: fruits and vegetables, grain products).

-- Moderate the consumption of foods containing methylxanthines eg. : coffee, chocolate, cocoa, cola, caffeine and alcohol.ool.
+- Moderate the consumption of foods containing methylxanthines (eg: coffee, chocolate, cocoa, cola), caffeine and alcohol.